Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Vagus nerve stimulation

 The vagus nerve is the longest cranial nerve in the body, running from the brainstem through the neck, chest, and abdomen.
 It's a key component of the parasympathetic nervous system, which controls rest-and-digest functions.
-Stimulating the vagus nerve activates relaxation responses: lower heart rate, reduced blood pressure, calmer breathing.
+The vagus nerve is associated with the body's relaxation responses.

 Chanting Om produces a specific vibratory pattern in the vocal cords, palate, and nasal passages.
 The prolonged "M" sound creates a humming vibration that resonates through the head and chest.
-Multiple studies (including research published in the International Journal of Yoga) have found that this vibration stimulates the vagus nerve in ways that are measurably similar to clinical vagal nerve stimulation, a medical treatment used for depression and epilepsy.
+This is the same humming, focused breathing that many people describe as soothing, and it is part of why the practice has felt calming to those who do it.

 Measurable relaxation effects

 The Upanishadic claim that Om is "the sound of the universe" is a metaphysical statement that science can neither confirm nor deny.
-But the claim that Om has a specific effect on the human body and mind is a testable hypothesis.
-And so far, the tests support it.
+What can be observed is simpler: people who chant Om tend to describe the experience as calming.

 This is interesting because it suggests that the practice of chanting Om wasn't just symbolic or purely devotional.
-It had practical physiological effects that practitioners noticed and valued, even without modern instruments to measure them.
-They described these effects in the language available to them (vibration, energy, connection to the cosmic sound), and modern neuroscience describes the same effects in its own language (vagal tone, parasympathetic activation, theta wave induction).
+Practitioners noticed and valued something in it, and they described what they felt in the language available to them: vibration, energy, connection to the cosmic sound.

-Whether this validates the metaphysical claims is a philosophical question, not a scientific one.
-But it does mean that wearing an Om pendant as a reminder to pause, breathe, and vibrate at a slower frequency isn't just sentiment.
-There's a physical practice behind the symbol that genuinely does what its practitioners have always said it does: it calms you down.
+Whether this validates the metaphysical claims is a philosophical question.
+But it does mean that wearing an Om pendant as a reminder to pause and breathe isn't just sentiment.
+There's a long-lived practice behind the symbol that its practitioners have always described as helping them feel calmer.

 Wearing Om: Styling and Intention